Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

-{\bf Global game graph and isomorphism to pushdown game graphs.} The \emph{global game graph} corresponding to a WRG $\wrg=\atuple{A_1,\dots,A_n}$ is the graph of all valid configurations, with an edge $(c_1,c_2)$ between configurations $c_1$ and $c_2$ if there exists a transition from $c_1$ to $c_2$.
+{\bf Global game graph and isomorphism to pushdown game graphs.} The \emph{global game graph} corresponding to a WRG $\wrg=\atuple{A_1,\dots,A_n}$ is the graph of all valid configurations, and an edge $(c_1,c_2)$ between configurations $c_1$ and $c_2$ exists if there is a transition from $c_1$ to $c_2$.
 It follows from the results of~\cite{AlurReach} that every recursive game graph has an isomorphic pushdown game graph that is computable in polynomial time.
+We note that the simulation requires some extra transitions that may influence the value of mean-payoff in the original and the simulated runs.
+But since we only ask whether the mean-payoff value is positive (or non-negative), this does not influence our results, since we assign zero weights for the auxiliary transitions.